 PalliaTech has thus actively called upon policymakers to examine and address a number of key issues that would impact the industry’s potential for growth.

 Expanded medical access

-Medical cannabis is a proven treatment for a range of conditions from multiple sclerosis and cancer, to chronic pain and epilepsy.
+Medical cannabis is an effective treatment for patients who suffer from a range of debilitating medical conditions such as multiple sclerosis, cancer, chronic pain and epilepsy.
 Patients rely on consistent, medical-grade cannabis to treat their symptoms.
 When faced with hurdles like distance from dispensaries or a lack of legal access in their state of residence, patients may turn to illegal options.
 In these situations, patients find themselves forced to use cannabis products that are not regulated or grown in a proper laboratory environment, posing a medical risk.
 Medical cannabis is currently legal in 30 US states.
 Additional expansion would help support patients and broaden their access to life-enhancing medical care.